Consul (software)

-Consul is a free and open-source service networking platform developed by HashiCorp.
+Consul is a service networking platform developed by HashiCorp.

-Overview

 Consul was initially released in 2014 as a service discovery platform.
-In addition to service discovery, it now provides a full-featured service mesh for secure service segmentation across any cloud or runtime environment, and distributed key-value storage for application configuration.
+In addition to service discovery, it now provides a full-featured service mesh for secure service segmentation across any cloud or runtime environment, and distributed key–value storage for application configuration.

 Registered services and nodes can be queried using a DNS interface or an HTTP interface.
 Envoy proxy provides security, observability, and resilience for all application traffic.

+HashiCorp announced on August 10, 2023, that it changed the license of its software from the MPL license to the Business Source License 1.1.